aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 19.md

 n DFFs
 D input is driven by output of previous flip flop, or the input in the n=0 case
 # Parallel Access Shift Register
-Inputs: load/shift, In, Clk, as well as parallel inputs
+Inputs: load/shift, In, CLK, as well as parallel inputs
 Outputs: Parallel outputs, and serial out load/shift = 0, Input is shifted in at next clock cycle load/shift = 1, Loads from parallel input at next clock cycle Used for parallel to serial conversion, or for serial to parallel conversion
 # Counters
 ## Up-Counters
-Counts up, at positive Clk edge
+Counts up, at positive CLK edge
 ## 1-Bit counter
-Counts modulo 2, ie $0\to 1 \to 0 \to 1 \to 0 \to 1 \to\dots$
+Counts modulo 2, i.e. $0\to 1 \to 0 \to 1 \to 0 \to 1 \to\dots$
 Implemented via TFF
-Frequency divider, will halve the frequency of the Clk input
+Frequency divider, will halve the frequency of the CLK input
 ## Down-Counters
-Counts down, at positive Clk edge
+Counts down, at positive CLK edge